Accelerating and enabling convergence of nonlinear solvers for Navier-Stokes equations by continuous data assimilation: Preliminaries

 \subsection{Interpolation and CDA implementation}

 We now define the CDA iterative solvers.
 We begin with the interpolation operator.
-Denote by $\tau_H(\Omega)$ a coarse mesh of $\Omega$, whose nodes are the locations of the measurements or observables of the solution.

-We choose $I_H = P_1(\tau_H)$, the continuous piecewise linear interpolant on $\tau_H$, although for our implementation discussed below in this subsection, there are many different choices of $I_H$ that would have the exact same implementation.
-Important properties of $I_H$ are that it satisfies the usual CDA estimates: there exists a constant $C_I$ independent of $H$ satisfying
+Denote by $\tau_H(\Omega)$ a coarse mesh of $\Omega$ { used to represent an interpolant of the true solution using measurements or observables.
+Assumed} properties of $I_H$ are that it satisfies the usual CDA estimates: there exists a constant $C_I$ independent of $H$ satisfying